neothXT/SwiftNet/README.md

 - `pinningModes` - turns on/off SSL and Certificate pinning.
 Available options are `.ssl`, `.certificate` or both.
 - `sitesExcludedFromPinning` - list of website addresses excluded from SSL/Certificate pinning check
 - `defaultJSONDecoder` - use this property to set globally your custom JSONDecoder
 - `defaultAccessTokenStrategy` - global strategy for storing access tokens.
-Available options are `.global`, `.default` and `.custom(String)`.
+Available options are `.global` and `.custom(String)`.
 - `keychainInstance` - keychain instance used by CombineNetworking to store/fetch access tokens from Apple's Keychain.
 If not provided, safe storage will be turned off (more info below)
+- `accessTokenStorage` - an instance of an object implementing AccessTokenStorage protocol.
+It's used to manipulate access token.
+By default it uses built-in `CNStorage`.
+To use different storage, provide your own instance.

 ### Access Token Strategies

 CombineNetworking allows you to specify access token strategies globally as well as individually for each endpoint.
 You can specify your strategy by setting it for `CNConfig.defaultAccessTokenStrategy` or inside your `Endpoint` by setting value for field `accessTokenStrategy`.
 Available options are:
 - `.global` - uses global label to store access token
-- `.default` - uses endpoint identifiers as labels to store access tokens
 - `.custom(String)` - with this option you can specify your own label to store access token and use it among as many endpoints as you wish

 Thanks to access token strategy being set both globally (via `CNConfig`) and individually (inside `Endpoint`), you can mix different strategies in your app!